 The most popular cloud computing services are Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform.
 These services have pricing and support tiers that can be found on their respective websites.

 Keep in mind that these are enterprise-class solutions that are often used for large-scale applications and server environments, so setting up and configuring these services can take some time and know-how.
-This route may make more sense if your organization already uses one of these services and a new virtual desktop can be easily added to an existing setup.
+This route might make more sense if your organization already uses one of these services and a new virtual desktop can be easily added to an existing setup.

-Use Mozenda Services
+Use Mozenda services

 If the idea of running a virtual machine or separate hardware doesn’t appeal to you, Mozenda’s professional services are designed to deliver high-quality data quickly and painlessly.
-We’ll do the work of setting up web-scraping agents, gathering and compiling data, and publishing the results to the service of your choice, freeing up your time and resources.
+We’ll do the work of setting up web scraping agents, gathering and compiling data, and publishing the results to the service of your choice, freeing up your time and resources.

 Contact our services team today for a free quote on your next data-gathering project.